 HFA Summer Internship Scholarship

-We are happy to inform you that the deadline to apply for HFA Summer Internship Scholarships has been extended until Monday, April 27th, and that you may now apply this scholarship to remote/virtual internships!
-These scholarships help students participate in valuable summer internship experiences that have great potential but offer no compensation.
+The HFA Summer Internship Scholarships.
+These scholarships help students participate in valuable summer internship experiences that have great potential but offer little to no compensation.
 We are grateful for the generosity of HFA alumni who know how important these experiences are and who have chosen to help make them possible.

 This is a competitive program.
 Those who succeed will be pursuing a high-quality internship that is likely to further their academic and professional goals or their career exploration.

-- Have their PRIMARY major in the College of Humanities and Fine Arts.
+- Have their PRIMARY or SECONDARY major in the College of Humanities and Fine Arts.

-- Have a high level of financial need, as determined by the Financial Aid Services Office.
+- Have demonstrated financial need, as determined by the Financial Aid Services Office.

 - Be registered as a full-time undergraduate student in the semester that follows the internship.